develectro/kde-auto-dark-theme/README.md

 -   **`kde-day-night.service`**: A `systemd` user service that runs the shell script.
 -   **`kde-day-night.timer`**: A `systemd` user timer that triggers the service every 15 minutes.

+## Remember:

+- if you use custome theme or setup this tool may not be a better choice

 ## Prerequisites

 -   A Linux distribution with KDE Plasma 5.